ksu-cs-textbooks/cis580/content/01-intro-to-monogame/01-introduction.md

 You can find the documentation for MonoGame at [https://docs.monogame.net/](https://docs.monogame.net/).
 This includes **Articles** discussing MonoGame and the published **API**.

 See the **Getting Started** section for details on installing MonoGame and starting your first project.

+{{% notice warning %}}
+MonoGame's libraries are now loaded _as a Nuget package_, which means the first time you create a MonoGame library on your computer, it will need to download these packages.
+This happens automatically, but takes a moment.
+Until they finish downloading, your game will report that items in the `Microsoft.XNA.Framework` namespace cannot be found.

+Additionally, MonoGame uses the dotnet mgcb command-line tool to build content.
+As Nuget downloads its packages under your user account, and Visual Studio places projects in your user account, this means your user account will be in the path to both.  **If your user folder has spaces in the name, i.e. "C:/Users/Bob Test", the space will cause an error when the build process attempts to build the content**.
+The only fix I am aware of for this is to create another user account that does not contain spaces, and run your builds from there.
+{{% /notice %}}